 ID Logistics has also launched IDev Talent, a program for identifying talent based on an assessment of performance and potential.
-France is the first country to introduce a personnel review based on these criteria and a 'multicountry' cooperation plan will be introduced in 2021 in order to standardize existing practices and align all the countries on shared criteria and matrices.
+France is the first country to introduce a people review based on these criteria and a 'multi-country' cooperation plan was introduced in 2022 in order to standardize existing practices and align all the countries on shared criteria and matrices.